Unicritical polynomials over $abc$-fields: from uniform boundedness to dynamical Galois groups: Introduction

 so gonality is the appropriate function field analogue of the absolute degree $[K:\Q]$ appearing in Conjecture~\ref{conj:ubc}. \item Looper showed in \cite[Theorem 1.2]{looper2021dynamical} that if one assumes the $abc$ conjecture (resp., the $abcd$ conjecture), then the following holds: For all number fields $K$, all $c \in K$, and all $d \ge 5$ (resp., $d \ge 2$), there is an upper bound for $\big|\PrePer(x^d + c, K)\big|$ depending only on $K$ and $d$. \end{itemize}

 One of our main results (Corollary~\ref{cor:strong-ubc}) is to show that the bounds obtained in \cite{MR4065068,looper2021dynamical} do not actually depend on $d$.
-We do so by connecting preperiodic points for unicritical polynomials to solutions to a certain Fermat-Catalan equation, then using height bounds on solutions to such equations over \emph{$abc$-fields}---that is, fields over which the appropriate form of the $abc$ conjecture holds; see Definition~\ref{defn:abc-field}.
+We do so by connecting preperiodic points for unicritical polynomials to solutions to a certain Fermat-Catalan equation, then using height bounds on solutions to such equations over \emph{$abc$-fields}---that is, fields over which the appropriate form of the $abc$ conjecture holds:

+\begin{defin} We call a field $K$ an {\bf $\boldsymbol{abc}$-field} if $K$ is the function field of a curve over an arbitrary constant field $k$ or a number field for which the $abc$-conjecture (Conjecture~\ref{conj:abc}) holds. \end{defin}

+\begin{remark} As all of our main results are valid over $abc$-fields, we note, in particular, that every result is unconditionally true over function fields (of arbitrary characteristic). \end{remark}

 A similar approach was used in \cite{MR4432520} to classify the preperiodic portraits of large-degree unicritical polynomials over the rational numbers; see also \cite{zhang2024abcd} for a summary of recent results in arithmetic dynamics using some standard conjectures in arithmetic geometry (e.g., the $abc$ conjecture).

-In what follows, let $\mu_K$ (resp., $\mu_{K,d}$) denote the set of roots of unity (resp., $d$th roots of unity) in the field $K$.
+We now set some notation: We let $\mu_K$ (resp., $\mu_{K,d}$) denote the set of roots of unity (resp., $d$th roots of unity) in the field $K$.
+We denote by $h$ the naive (logarithmic) height on $K$; see Section~\ref{sec:abc} for a precise definition.
 If $K$ is the function field of a curve, we denote by $g_K$ the genus of $K$.
+Finally, for a prime $p$ and a positive integer $d$, we denote by $d_p$ the prime-to-$p$ part of $d$; that is, one can write $d = d_p p^n$ with $n \ge 0$ and $p\nmid d_p$.
+In the case that $p = 0$ (in the context of a field having characteristic $p = 0$), we set $d_0 := d$ and interpret $p^n$ as $1$.

 We first prove the following result for unicritical polynomial maps of large degree: \begin{thm} Let $K$ be an $abc$-field of characteristic $p\geq0$.
-There are constants $C_1 = C_1(K)$ and $D_1 = D_1(K)$ such that for all $d > D_1$ not divisible by $p$, the following statements hold: \begin{enumerate} \item[\textup{(1)}] For all nonzero (and non-constant, in the function field case) $c \in K$, the map $x^d + c$ has no $K$-rational points of period greater than $3$. \item[\textup{(2)}] If $h(c) > C_1$ and $\PrePer(x^d + c, K)$ is non-empty, then
+There are constants $C_1 = C_1(K)$ and $D_1 = D_1(K)$ such that for all $d \ge 2$ with $d\not\equiv 1\pmod p$ and $d_p > D_1$, the following statements hold: \begin{enumerate} \item[\textup{(1)}] For all nonzero (and non-constant, in the function field case) $c \in K$, the map $x^d + c$ has no $K$-rational points of period greater than $3$. \item[\textup{(2)}] If $h(c) > C_1$ and $\PrePer(x^d + c, K)$ is non-empty, then